Stranger Things

 UNWELCOME VISITORS

 Blame the Russians.
-That’s what pretty much every red-blooded American did back in 1985, when Stranger Things 3 opens.
+That’s what pretty much every red-blooded American did back in 1985 (when Stranger Things Season 3 opens).
 Even though the paranormally-gifted Eleven—excuse me, El—seemed to shut the door on the Upside Down for good a year before (in Season 2), our comrades back in the U.S.S.R. tried to open another such portal.

 E.T.
 PHONE FOR BACKUP

-Netflix’s Stranger Things is a nostalgic sci-fi romp—a fond-but-freaky look at the 1980s that may, in some ways, outdo the decade that spawned it.
+Netflix’s Stranger Things is a nostalgic sci-fi romp—a fond but freaky look at the 1980s that may, in some ways, outdo the decade that spawned it.
 The soundtrack is pure cheesy synthesizer.
 Hair is gloriously feathered.
 Walkie-talkies are the size of cinder blocks.
-So maybe it’s fitting that the show owes a great deal to the two Steves that dominated pop culture during the decade: Stephen King and Steven Spielberg.
+So maybe it’s fitting that the show owes a great deal to the two Steves who dominated pop culture during the decade: Stephen King and Steven Spielberg.

 If you look at their respective bodies of work from the 1980s—King’s IT and The Body (the short story upon which the movie Stand by Me was based) and Spielberg’s E.T. the Extra-Terrestrial, The Goonies and others—there’s often a sense that there’s something special about early adolescence, teetering as we do on the edge separating childhood from adulthood.
 It’s at that strange, magical age when the world seems most pregnant with possibilities … even if the fetus inside may have fangs and tentacles and could devour us all.